Out of the Shelter: Plot

-His sexual awakening includes hearing his neighbor in the hostel having sex, seeing Kath in bed with Don (who has been sacked because he'd been a conscientious objector), refusing a sexual offer from a woman in the hostel, and developing an infatuation with an American girl.
+His sexual awakening includes hearing his neighbour in the hostel having sex, seeing Kath in bed with Don (who has been sacked because he had been a conscientious objector), refusing a sexual offer from a woman in the hostel, and developing an infatuation with an American girl.
 He finally meets her at another American girl's birthday party on a riverboat and then has an erotic encounter with her in his room.

 Kath's routine is disturbed when Greg and Vince disappear on a trip to Berlin, but they return a few days later, apparently having strayed into the Russian zone and been interrogated as possible spies.
 Timothy goes to a party with Kath where she and her friends dress up in Vince's collection of Nazi uniforms and medals.
 Don breaks up this nightmarish scene and reveals that Vince has had a sexual relationship with Rudolf, possibly extorting sexual favours in return for help denazifying Rudolf's father.

-An epilogue takes place in a motel in California, where Timothy, now a thirty-year-old academic in Environmental Studies, and his wife and sons are visiting Kath, who's still single.
-It's revealed that Vince and Greg were both homosexual and their disappearance in Berlin was an attempt to defect to the Soviets.
+An epilogue takes place in a motel in California, where Timothy, now a thirty-year-old academic in Environmental Studies, and his wife and sons are visiting Kath, who is still single.
+It is revealed that Vince and Greg were both homosexual and their disappearance in Berlin was an attempt to defect to the Soviets.
 Don is now a professor and has been married and divorced.
 Timothy reflects on how lucky he is to have a good career and a loving family when things have not gone so well for others.